 Services for students with disabilities

-Erikson is committed to extending its educational opportunities to all students and to compliance with all federal, state, and local laws regarding accommodation of the disabled.
-Prospective or enrolled students with disabilities should contact the vice president for administration and enrollment as soon as possible to request accommodation.
+Erikson is committed to extending its educational opportunities to all students and to compliance with all federal, state, and local laws regarding accommodation of students with documented disabilities.

 Edward Neisser Library